arjunsambyal997/demo1/README.md

 ## project dependencies
-*Apache Tomcat v8.5
+* Apache Tomcat v8.5
-*sql connector included in lib folder
+* sql connector included in lib folder
-*MySql
+* MySql

-> Password for PhpMyadmin is `""` and password for MySQL Workbench is `"root"`
+> Password for PhpMyadmin is `""` and password for MySQL Workbench is `"root"` .

 > Make necessary adjustments in Dao class

 ## How to get a copy of the project